create-discord-bot/create-discord-bot.github.io/docs/basics/command-line-arguments.md

 ## --packageManager, --g

-This option will set the package manager used by the CLI tool at the end to install the dependencies you can also, set this to "no" if you don't want to install the dependencies automatically or don't set it at all to receive the choices in the CLI tool.
+This option will set the package manager used by the CLI tool at the end to install the dependencies you can also, set this to `n` if you don't want to install the dependencies automatically or don't set it at all to receive the choices in the CLI tool.

 ### Options